gregrickaby/nextjs-wordpress/backend/README.md

 ---

-### 3) Start Docker
+### 3) Create Containers

-The following command will start the Docker containers:
+The following command will create the containers for the first time:

 ```bash
 docker-compose -f docker-compose.yml up -d
 ```

-This runs Docker in detached mode, pulls down the required images, and starts each container.
-Both Composer and WP-CLI will setup WordPress.
-The following services will be installed:
+This pulls down the required images, creates each container in detached mode (in the background), then starts each container.
+Finally, Composer and WP-CLI will then set up WordPress.

+The following containers will be created:

 - Composer
 - MariaDB (MySQL)